IntentSoftware/docs/articles/tutorials/create_your_own_module.md

 >1.	**Single File (No Model)** – create a single file without any additional metadata needed.
 A standalone C# class or ReadMe file would be examples of this template setting.
 >2.	**Single File (Model List)** – create a single file which takes in a list of metadata models.
 This is useful for creating classes which register other classes.
 >3.	**File per Model** – create a file per metadata model.
 This is useful for creating a file based on a model such as a Domain class, Service, or DTO.
 >4. **Custom** – you're on your own on this one.
-A `Registration` class (responsible for constructing template instances) won't be created for this template.
-You will have to create one yourself.
-This is useful when you want to create instances of a file in ways that are not supported by the previous options.
+A minimalistic `Registration` class will be created whereby you will need to determine how many instances of that template will be created and from where.

 >The `Modeler` setting determines which _type_ of modeler the metadata should be fetched from for the template.
 This can be `Domain`, `Services`, `Eventing`, etc. When setting up your Module, the `Intent Module Builder` will automatically add the modeler dependency depending on which `Modeler` you have selected.
 Nice :)

+>The `Model Type` setting specifies the object that you will be working with once the module code has been generated.
+You can select this Type based on `Types` that Intent Architect has been able to detect.
+More around this topic can be found here.
+TODO

 ***
 ## 3. Run the `Software Factory`